MMX Group & Melbourne Mint Consulting

 We looked at the marketing lifecycles whilst we were analyzing systems and processes to determine the best way of managing these each month.
 No structure had been created around these so we listed out the suggested plan for this so it could be integrated with a project management tool we advised using.

 Processes & planning

 The company, with multiple child companies, had rapidly expanded without a solid structure in place.
-We devised a yearly planner that was broken down into quarters with a color allocated to each sub-company.
-Projects were then placed into each quarter in Asana and a Gantt chart outlined so that managers could easily see what was upcoming and use this as a tool when deciding whether to proceed on certain projects or opportunities or what needs to switch around in a quick visual.
+We devised a yearly planner that was broken down into months with a color allocated to each sub-company.
+Project cards were then placed into each list in Asana and a Gantt chart outlined so that managers could easily see what was upcoming and use this as a tool when deciding whether to proceed on certain projects or opportunities or what needs to switch around in a quick visual.
 The team was also working in disjointed silos and needed to be included in the developments and business growth.
 Management was busy in development and needed a quick way to set KPIs and goals.
 We set up a dashboard for each child business that could be displayed across the three monitors in the office with live updates.
 Managers were provided with additional private boards for monetary reporting and other specifics.

 One of the child companies was creating a custom website with online store for the first time.
 It required a large amount of content to be clearly structured.
 We created an architecture for this content and reviewed it with the management team, increasing the level of breakdown until we landed on the final structure.
 We then split out all the content that required creating and assigned it with the managers so that the key contact creators knew exactly how to develop the contact.
 We set up an outlined Google sheet for this and over the coming weeks reviewed all the copy that came through, worked with staff to edit it where needed and then handed it over to the final editor.